 With around 1,200 sites on UNESCO’s World Heritage list, from natural wonders to cultural legends, choosing which ones to visit can be tricky.

-UNESCO World Heritage sites are often beautiful or intriguing to look at – but they can also provide us with opportunities to learn about a country’s history and culture, and unearth sites we’ve never heard of.
-What’s more, there are lots of top travel deals on offer featuring these locations, so you might be able to grab yourself a bargain.
+UNESCO World Heritage sites are often beautiful or intriguing to look at – but they can also provide us with opportunities to learn about a country’s history and culture.
+What’s more, there are lots of top travel deals featuring these locations, so you might be able to grab yourself a bargain.

 These unique landmarks can be anywhere in the world, but to make the cut, they need to be considered worthy of protection due to their ‘outstanding value to humanity’.

-Those awarded UNESCO World Heritage Site status range from cultural classics such as Machu Picchu, Petra, and the Taj Mahal to awe-inspiring natural sites like Yellowstone National Park, the Great Barrier Reef, and Ha Long Bay.
+Those awarded UNESCO World Heritage Site status range from cultural classics such as Machu Picchu and the Taj Mahal to awe-inspiring natural sites like Yellowstone National Park, the Great Barrier Reef, and Ha Long Bay.

-While visiting all 1,200 attractions would be challenging to say the least, we’ve pulled together a list of 14 of our favourites to help inspire your next adventure.
+While visiting all 1,200 attractions would be challenging to say the least, we’ve pulled together a list of 15 of our favourites to help inspire your next adventure.
+And if you’re looking for further inspiration, you can browse thousands of travel deals on our website.

 1. Machu Picchu, Peru